-5. Think about the report that the spies brought back to Joshua - verses 23 & 24.
+5. Think about the report the spies brought back to Joshua - verses 23 & 24.
 What do you notice about this report and what effect do you think it had on Joshua and the people?

 - 1. God desires to en-COURAGE you today.
 (Literally "Put heart into").
-What would change in your life if you were to really believe that He would enable you to do what He is asking you to do? - 2.
-Is the Lord be inviting you to step out in faith, to do something that for you feels risky and out of your comfort zone?
-Something that will help someone else?
+What would change in your life if you were to really believe the Lord Jesus would enable you to do what He is asking you to do? - 2.
+Is the God inviting you to step out in faith and do something that for you feels risky and out of your comfort zone?
+Could it be a relationship which needs reconciliation or someone who needs your help?
 Ask Him to show you what it is and then "open your door"!

-THE COURAGE TO MAKE THE MOVE
+Lesson 3 - THE COURAGE TO MAKE THE MOVE

 The people of Israel left the "Acacia Grove", Shittim, and came to the Jordan River.
 It was a three day wait before they saw the ark of the Lord move toward the flooded river bank.
 They had at least 3 things which reassured them.
 The first was "if God can make a path through the Red Sea for our ancestors, He can do it for us!"
-The second was that the ark was the dwelling place of God's glory and His Law, and that ark was going to lead them across.
+The second was that the ark was the dwelling place of God's glory and His Law, and it would lead them across.
 Finally, the Lord had spoken to their leader, Joshua, and made a promise to him.
 So the people did what God said to do!
-They crossed the Jordan into the land which God had given to them and the fact that it was full of enemies, battles, and challenges did not stop them.
+They crossed the Jordan into the land which God had given to them and the fact it was full of enemies, battles, and challenges did not stop them.